PaulAndree/SGEC/README.md

-# Question Generation system. last Version 1.0
+# Question Generation and Assessment System Enhanced by Language Models (Version 1.0)

 ## How to start:
 You can find the docker image of the system on: